Empire Theatres

-locations re-opened again at a later date under different owners and two other locations remain closed along with one Drive-in.
+locations re-opened again at a later date under different owners and two other locations and one drive-in remain closed.

 History

 Formation

 Empire Theatres was formed from the Sobey family's purchase of the Atlantic Canadian assets of Canadian Odeon Theatres in 1984 as part of that chain's merger into Cineplex Odeon Corporation (now Cineplex Entertainment).
 Later, it also acquired selected Famous Players theatres locations, including those in Newfoundland and Labrador.

 Throughout the 1980s and 1990s, Famous Players remained a major competitor in the Maritimes.
 Empire responded by opening several new or replacement locations along the lines of the multiplexes being opened by Cineplex and Famous Players in the rest of Canada.